overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 --------- | ----------------------| ------------------------------------------------------------------------------------- |
 callback  | function              | Result of the request                                                                 |

-Note: there is a failsafe mechanism where this API will only work if a user action that active it is detected.
-This means no app should ever update while it’s being used in-game unless the user explicitly wanted it.
+Note: This API has a failsafe while games are active making sure automatic updates won't happen during play.
+Only if the user actively chose to update will the extension update while a game is active.

 #### Callback argument: Success